enasequence/read_docs/mod_08.rst

 .. image:: images/mod_08_p02.png

 | You can select extra fields to add to your spreadsheet at this point.
-  These extra fields make your entry more informative and help future users understand your data.
+  These extra fields give your data more context and help other users understand your data.
 | You can use the 'Download Template Spreadsheet' button to get the checklist as a TSV file.
   This can be filled out offline and submitted from the page shown in Step 1.
-  Completing your submission this way allows you to save your work and easily make changes if something is incorrect.
+  We recommend using this method if you have more than one sequence to submit.

 .. image:: images/mod_08_p03.png